 - Hate Sink: Torahata clearly comes across as the most despicable villain of the picture, despite Godzilla's rampage.
 After all, Godzilla is, ultimately, just a dumb animal following his instincts.

 - Heroic Sacrifice: Mothra exhausts herself to death battling Godzilla, but she manages to buy time for her egg to hatch.
+She also came to fight Godzilla and protect humanity knowing in her old age she was going to die.

 - Importation Expansion: Although a few brief shots and scenes were cut from AIP's release, Godzilla vs. The Thing features a deleted scene only present in it and other international releases: Godzilla under fire on the coast from the U.S. Navy's new Frontier class missiles.
 Are they effective in halting him?
 Well, you can guess for yourself.